 Bound Feet Blues – A Life Told in Shoes

-Bound Feet Blues is a memoir in book form and solo story performance by writer/ performer Yang-May Ooi.
+Bound Feet Blues was solo story performance by writer/ performer Yang-May Ooi.

 In Chinese tradition, women with tiny bound feet were desirable as wives and lovers, their delicate feet seen as objects of both status and sexual fetish.
 What can the ancient tradition of footbinding tell us about the role of women beneath the gaze of men and the relationship between mothers & daughters?